johnlazzarini/Personal-Website/README.md

                 </div>
 ```

 The col-sm-4 div is contained within a larger row div.
-Within it, we can see that the appearance of the modal pre-expansion is simply contained inside of an <a> element, which links to a modal stored in the same file (shown below).
+Within it, we can see that the appearance of the modal pre-expansion is simply contained inside of an "a" tag, which links to a modal stored in the same file (shown below).
 I've chosen to include an image that represents the project as well as a title and the primary language in which it was written.

 ```
 <div class="portfolio-modal modal fade" id="portfolioModal1" tabindex="-1" role="dialog" aria-hidden="true">